Ranko95/RSGL/README.md

 # RSGL
-Simplified OpenGL from scratch written in Rust
+Simplified Graphic library from scratch written in Rust